16-inch/45-caliber Mark 6 gun: Successor

 The Mark 7 had a greater maximum range over the Mark 6: 23.64 mi vs 22.829 mi.
-When firing the same conventional shell, the 16"/45 caliber Mark 6 gun used by the treaty battleships of the North Carolina and South Dakota classes had a slight advantage over the 16"/50 caliber Mark 7 gun on the Iowa class, when hitting deck armor—a shell from a 45 cal gun would be slower, meaning that it would have a steeper trajectory as it descended.
+When firing the same conventional shell, the 16"/45-caliber Mark 6 gun used by the treaty battleships of the North Carolina and South Dakota classes had a slight advantage over the 16"/50-caliber Mark 7 gun on the Iowa class, when hitting deck armor—a shell from a 45 cal gun would be slower, meaning that it would have a steeper trajectory as it descended.
 At 35000 yd, a shell from a 45 cal would strike a ship at an angle of 45.2 degrees, as opposed to 36 degrees with the 50 cal.

 Barrel life—the approximate number of rounds a gun could fire before needing to be relined or replaced—was 395 shells when using AP, increasing to 2,860 for practice rounds.
-By comparison, the 12"/50 caliber Mark 8 gun of the Alaska-class large cruisers had a barrel life of 344 shots, while the 16"/50 caliber Mark 7 gun fitted in the Iowa-class battleships had a barrel life of 290 rounds.
+By comparison, the 12"/50-caliber Mark 8 gun of the Alaska-class large cruisers had a barrel life of 344 shots, while the 16"/50-caliber Mark 7 gun fitted in the Iowa-class battleships had a barrel life of 290 rounds.

 Most World War II large scale naval battles involving the US Navy were fought by carrier-based aircraft in the Pacific, and so the chief use of the US Navy's battleship guns was shore bombardment.
 Nonetheless, the Mark 6 guns saw ship-to-ship combat in the Pacific and European theaters.
 This was attributed to the fact that ships mounting the Mark 7 batteries, the Iowa class, were commissioned later than the Mark 6-equipped North Carolina and South Dakota classes, so they missed the Naval Battles of Casablanca and Guadalcanal, two of the few instances where the US Navy's battleships were deployed to fight other battleships.
-Operation Hailstone was the only instance when the Mark 7 guns were fired purely at surface ships, against two light cruisers and three destroyers, in a somewhat controversial surface action (since US Navy carrier aircraft could have achieved similar results).
+Operation Hailstone was the only instance when the Mark 7 guns were fired purely at surface ships, against two light cruisers and three destroyers, in a somewhat controversial surface action as US Navy carrier aircraft were available and could have achieved similar results.